-FOR HIGHWAY RIGHT OF WAY ON BLM PROPERTY THIS DEED, made this day of, 20, by and between the UNITED STATES OF AMERICA, acting by and through the DEPARTMENT OF TRANSPORTATION, FEDERAL HIGHWAY ADMINISTRATION, hereinafter referred to as the DEPARTMENT, and the STATE OF ALASKA, DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES, hereinafter referred to as the STATE: WITNESSETH: WHEREAS, the STATE has filed application under the provisions of the Act of Congress of August 27, 1958, as amended (23 USC Sec.
+FOR HIGHWAT RIGHT OF WAT ON BLIM PROPERTY THIS DEED, made this day of, 20, by and between the UNITED STATES OF AMERICA, acting by and through the DEPARTMENT OF TRANSPORTATION, FEDERAL HIGHWAY ADMINISTRATION, hereinafter referred to as the DEPARTMENT, and the STATE OF ALASKA, DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES, hereinafter referred to as the STATE: WITNESSETH: WHEREAS, the STATE has filed application under the provisions of the Act of Congress of August 27, 1958, as amended (23 USC Sec.
 317), for a right of way of a highway over certain Federal land under the jurisdiction of the DEPARTMENT OF THE INTERIOR, BUREAU OF LAND MANAGEMENT in the State of Alaska, and, WHEREAS, the Federal Highway Administrator, pursuant to delegation of authority from the Secretary of Transportation, has determined that an easement over the land covered by the application is reasonably necessary for a right of way for, Highway,, Project; and, WHEREAS, the DEPARTMENT OF THE INTERIOR, acting by and through the BUREAU OF LAND MANAGEMENT, in its consent to the appropriation of the Federal land, has agreed to the transfer by the DEPARTMENT of an easement over the land to the STATE; NOW, THEREFORE, the DEPARTMENT, as authorized by law and in compliance with all requirements imposed by or pursuant to Title 49 CFR, DEPARTMENT OF TRANSPORTATION, Subtitle A, Office of Secretary, Part 21, nondiscrimination in Federally-assisted programs of the DEPARTMENT OF TRANSPORTATION (49 CFR 21.2 - 21.23) pertaining to and effectuating the provisions of Title VI of the Civil Rights Act of 1964 (78 Stat.
-252, 42 USC 2000d to 2000d-4), does hereby grant to the STATE an easement for a right of way for the construction and maintenance of the Highway, a Federal-Aid Highway, and use of the space above and below the existing ground surface for highway purposes on, over, across, in and upon the following described Federal land within, Meridian, Recording District, State of Alaska, as shown on the right of way plans dated, sheets, marked as Exhibit A, and attached hereto and made a part hereof, subject, however, to the following terms and conditions: 1) Outstanding valid claims, if any, existing on the date of this grant, and the STATE shall obtain such permission as may be necessary on account of any such claims.
+252, 42 USC 2000d to 2000d-4), does hereby grant to the STATE an easement for a right of way for the construction and maintenance of the Highway, a Federal-Aid Highway, and use of the space above and below the existing ground surface for highway purposes on, over, across, in and upon the following described Federal land within, 1) Outstanding valid claims, if any, existing on the date of this grant, and the STATE shall obtain such permission as may be necessary on account of any such claims.
 2) Use of the right of way is to be undertaken by the STATE in compliance with the Act entitled "An Act for the Preservation of American Antiquities" approved June 8, 1960, (34 Stat.
 225, 26 USC 432-433), and State laws where applicable.
 3) The easement herein granted shall terminate 10 years from the date of the execution of this deed by the UNITED STATES OF AMERICA in the event development of the right of way has not commenced during such period.

+Exhibit 6-5

-Exhibit 6-5 Highway Easement Deed (Highway ROW on BLM Property) Page 1 of 4
+Highway Easement Deed (Highway ROW on BLM Property)

+Page 1 of 4